jks-prv/Beagle_SDR_GPS/verilog/README.Vivado.2017.4.txt

 2) Copy Verilog source files from the KiwiSDR distribution to a directory on the machine you will run Vivado as follows.
 We suggest creating a directory like verilog/KiwiSDR/import_srcs and copying the files there from the KiwiSDR_SDR_GPS/verilog/ directory of the KiwiSDR distribution.

+If you're using VirtualBox, use a shared folder between your PC/Mac and the guest OS to make moving file files easier.

 In a few steps you will tell Vivado to use verilog/KiwiSDR as the project directory and it will create a bunch of files there, but will not modify anything in the import_srcs/ subdirectory.